Frequently Asked Questions

 How often do I need to show verification of community engagement activities or exclusion from those activities?

-- At redetermination, you must show that you met the community engagement requirement or had an exclusion for three months of your redetermination review period (does not need to be three months in a row).
+- Similarly, at redetermination, DPHHS will first attempt to ex parte you using existing data sources.
+If verification cannot be completed, you must complete the community engagement requirement forms (Appendix A and B) and provide supporting documentation to maintain your coverage.
+You must show you that you met the community engagement requirement or had an exclusion for three months of your redetermination review period (does not need to be three months in a row).

 How does someone with seasonal income verify they met the community engagement requirement?